mari4kaa/SelfAssessment/Skills/JavaScript.md

   - bitwise operators: 🖐️ used
   - ternary operator: 🙋 explained
   - void: 🙋 explained
-  - yield: 🎓 known
+  - yield: 🖐️ used
-  - await: 🎓 known
+  - await: 🙋 explained
   - template literal: 🖐️ used
   - strict mode: 🖐️ used
   - delete: 🎓 known